DefNu1l/confparse/README.md

 void configcleanup(init_t *storage, int count);
 ```

+#### Details:
+`configvalidate`

+Description:

+The configvalidate function checks the file for required formats like required commenting, size and type.

+Return value:

+configvalidate will return `-1` on fatal errors, `1` on non fatal issues and `0` if no issues where detected.

+`configinit`

+Description:

+configinit can be used to load the actual config file and also checks for regular issues when `configvalidate` isn't called (BUT IT IS RECOMMENDED!).
+It is the most important function which will tokenize the entries and perform various handles.

+Return value:

+On success, configinit returns a pointer to the structure containing the `key` and the `value` of the current entry.
+If it fails, it will print a message to stderr with a hint to the failure.

+`configcleanup`

+Description:

+`configinit` will allocate memory for the current structure and returns a pointer to it.
+The configcleanup function is used to free the previous allocated memory when there is no need anymore.

+### Example
 - The keys and their values are managed through an index.
 Here is an example of how the functions can be used (test.c):

 ```C